Gavin LeSueur's Multihull Books Catamaran and trimaran yachts

 Swirling tidal currents around tropical reefs in blistering conditions contrasted further down the track with sleet, snow and blinding storms in the notorious roaring forties of the Southern Ocean.
 Gavin's story of the Around Australia Race and the drama behind the multihulls that both capsized and survived, is told in his second book, 'The Line'.

-Since the Around Australia Race Gavin LeSueur has continued the multihull experience.
+Since the Around Australia Race, Gavin LeSueur has continued the multihull experience.
 He continued to race and cruise 'John West' (re-named 'Windswept') for seven years.
 After this he lived aboard 'Magic Happens' (12m Hitchiker Catamaran) and cruised the South Pacific with his growing family.
-His latest multihull, 'Chaotic Harmony' (14m Catana catamaran) is currently home and base for extended offshore cruising.

 Top of page